Jhon Jhon

-Jhonatan dos Santos Rosa (born 9 September 2002), known as Jhon Jhon or just Jhonatan, is a Brazilian footballer who plays as a midfielder for Palmeiras.
+Jhonatan dos Santos Rosa (born 9 September 2002), known as Jhon Jhon or just Jhonatan, is a Brazilian footballer who plays as a midfielder for Red Bull Bragantino.

 Club career

 Born in Vitória, Espírito Santo, Jhon Jhon joined Primavera's youth setup after being spotted by former player Deco when playing for Portuguese club Boavista.
 He made his senior debut with the club during the 2021 Campeonato Paulista Série A3, scoring once in four matches.

 On 5 May 2021, Jhon Jhon was loaned to Palmeiras, being initially assigned to the under-20 squad.
 He made his first team – and Série A – debut on 10 December, coming on as a second-half substitute for goalscorer Kevin in a 1–0 home win over Ceará.

 On 3 January 2022, Jhon Jhon signed a permanent deal with Verdão until 2026.
 After spending the year with the under-20s, he was promoted to the first team ahead of the 2023 campaign.